cypromis/lizardfs/docs/source/advanced_config.rst

 Switch number can be specified as a positive 32-bit integer.

 Distances calculated from mfstopology.cfg are used to sort chunkservers during read/write operations.
-Chunkservers closer (with lower distance) to a client will be favoured over other ones.
+Chunkservers closer (with lower distance) to a client will be favoured over further away ones.

-Please note, that new chunks are still created at random to ensure their equal distribution.
+Please note that new chunks are still created at random to ensure their equal distribution.
 Rebalancing procedures ignore topology configuration as well.

 As for now, distance between switches can be set to 0, 1, 2: